 N0.7: Implement a Customer Service Strategy

-If you’re wondering what keeps customers coming back to an online store?
+Are you wondering how to start your own eCommerce website that will keep customers coming back to your Shopify store?
 Above all else, excellent customer service weighs in the balance of whether a website visitor becomes a returning customer.
 So, we would recommend planning a customer service strategy that you can then go on to implement into your business before you start your own eCommerce website.

-Let’s get one thing straight though, we’re not suggesting that your online business will require a full customer service team when you first start because let’s face it, it’s unlikely that new businesses will have the budget for that.
+Let’s get one thing straight though, our Shopify experts are not suggesting that your online business will require a full customer service team when you first start because let’s face it, it’s unlikely that new businesses will have the budget for that.
 Our suggestion is to keep things as simple as possible, for both your business and its customers.

-So, make it easy for customers to reach you.
+So, make it easy for your Shopify store's customers to reach you.
 Your strategy could be as simple as creating a default email address that digital users can use to reach you, for instance - email@example.com.

 N0.8: Create a List of Key Performance Indicators (KPIs)